 Dr. Gregory House is a tenured doctor at Princeton-Plainsboro Teaching Hospital.
 He heads the Department of Diagnostic Medicine, with three fellowship positions taking on the role of understudy.
 Dr. House has a keen understanding of medicine, with an innate ability to diagnose medical conditions with ease.
 Socially, however, he has been described as a misanthrope, but this lack of social connectivity is most likely a willing one.
+He plays the piano, the guitar and the harmonica.
+He speaks many languages.

 Dr. House is a board-certified diagnostician with a specialty in nephrology and infectious diseases.
-During his early medical career, he met the future Stacy Warner -- a constitutional lawyer -- in a paintball tournament which pitted doctors versus lawyers.
+During his early medical career, he met Stacy Warner -- a constitutional lawyer -- in a paintball tournament which pitted doctors versus lawyers.
 They lived together for five years.
 During their relationship, House named Stacy to be his medical proxy.
 This legal consent came into play when House suffered from an idiosyncratic infarction in the right leg that went undiagnosed for 48 hours.
 This missed diagnosis by his doctors caused muscle death in his quadricep.
 While in pain, House diagnosed an impending heart attack on himself and went into cardiac arrest, and was clinically dead for 60 seconds.

 Within five years of his initial leg infarction, House hired a medical team of three fellows: Dr. Eric Foreman, a neurologist, Dr. Allison Cameron, an immunologist, and Dr. Robert Chase, an intensivist.
 Through the actions of his team and himself, he has been responsible for the treatment of patients with unique and apparently idiosyncratic conditions.
 He is often considered to be rude, with terrible bedside manner (when he does choose to meet his patients), and refuses to follow through with many ethical considerations of his profession.
+He also tries to avoid working at the hospital's free clinic at all cost.

 He has been described as egomaniacal, condescending, and narcissistic, but has shown brief periods of empathy and sympathy for the patient at hand.
 He has breached hospital protocol to save the life of a critically ill patient, and has often employed criminal tactics of burglary (through the use of his team) to investigate possible environmental illnesses.
 While one may attribute his misanthropy to his leg injury, Dr. Cuddy has noted that the attitude began long before his injury.